 28. Owl Leg Tattoo

 The owl is associated with wisdom, magic, and mystery.
 For some, it brings good luck, or it could be linked to the afterlife.
 The bird is also important to various cultures, including the Native Americans, who believed it to be a guardian of knowledge and related to the spiritual world.
 There are several meanings associated with the owl and various ways to design it, including a skull or dreamcatcher.
 The species you chose to depict can also slightly alter your ink’s meaning.
-You can choose a realistic portrayal or get creative with color, opting for a bright and bold design like American Traditional tattoos or using the watercolor technique.
+You can choose a realistic owl tattoo or get creative with color, opting for a bright and bold design like American Traditional tattoos or using the watercolor tattoo technique.
 The leg is an appealing spot to show off your tattoo or cover it up, and you can get creative with your placement depending on how discreet you want it to be.

 29. Joker Leg Tattoo